Hundreds arrested during repression during the May 1 demonstrations in Istanbul - ExBulletin

 Mayor since 2019, Imamoglu is widely considered as the only politician capable of challenging Erdogan in the 2028 elections.
 Imamoglu was confirmed as a candidate of the opposition party when he was in detention.

-Erdogan has been in power for over 20 years, first as Prime Minister and then as president of 2014.
-He can no longer present himself to the presidency after 2028 – unless he changes the Constitution of Turkey.
+Erdogan has been in power for over 20 years, first as Prime Minister, then as president of 2014.
+He can no longer present himself to the presidency after 2028 unless he changes the Constitution of Turkey.
+Bbc

 |